-2.1 Subject to clauses 2.2 and 2.3, the building height of a building must not exceed the applicable base building height limit contained in Map 2 and Table 2.

-- 2.2 Subject to clause 2.3, a building may be approved with building height in excess of the applicable base building height limit but no greater than the applicable Tier 1 additional building height limit contained in Map 2 and Table 2 if the requirements of Element 7 of this Schedule are satisfied. - 2.3 A building may be approved with building height in excess of the applicable Tier 1 additional building height limit if: - (a) the site of the building is one which Map 2 and Table 2 identify as being subject to Tier 2 additional building height; and - (b) the requirements of Element 7 of this Schedule are satisfied; and - (c) the plot ratio of the building does not exceed the applicable Tier 2 additional plot ratio limit referred to in element 6.
+- 2.1 Subject to clauses 2.2 and 2.3, the building height of a building must not exceed the applicable base building height limit contained in Map 2 and Table 2. - 2.2 Subject to clause 2.3, a building may be approved with building height in excess of the applicable base building height limit, but no greater than the applicable Tier 1 additional building height limit contained in Map 2 and Table 2, if: - (a) the requirements of Elements 5, 7 and 8 of this Schedule are satisfied; and - (b) the plot ratio of the building does not exceed the applicable Tier 1 additional plot ratio limit referred to in Element 6. - 2.3 A building may be approved with building height in excess of the applicable Tier 1 additional building height limit, but no greater than the applicable Tier 2 additional building height limit contained in Map 2 and Table 2, if: - (c) the site of the building is one which Map 2 and Table 2 identify as being subject to Tier 2 additional building height; and - (d) the requirements of Elements 5, 7 and 8 of this Schedule are satisfied; and - (e) the plot ratio of the building does not exceed the applicable Tier 2 additional plot ratio limit referred to in Element 6.